theprince29/sentiment_analysis/README.md

 ## Contact

-For any questions or inquiries, please contact [your email or preferred contact method].
+For any questions or inquiries, please contact [princepalknp0402@gmail.com].